-Tracing the location of your Android phone really couldn’t get any easier.
-So long as you have location services on your Android turned on, you can visit Google’s Android Device Manager’s Find My Device page to get the location of your phone.
+Tracing the location of your Android phone couldn’t be any easier.
+So long as you have location services enabled on your Android device, you can visit Android Device Manager’s Find My Device page to get the location of your phone.

-- Lock: If you know your phone is lost, you can make sure it’s locked so no one can open it and see all of your information.
+- Lock: If you know your phone is lost, you can make sure it’s locked so no one can open it and see your information.

-- Erase: If you’ve lost all hope of finding your phone and want to ensure your sensitive information on the phone isn’t discovered, you can remotely (and permanently) erase everything.
+- Erase: If you’ve lost all hope of finding your phone and want to ensure someone doesn’t discover its sensitive information, you can remotely (permanently) erase everything.

-In addition to the page above offered by Google, under your Google account. there’s also a Find Your Phone page where there are even more features available.
+In addition to the Find My Device feature, there’s also a Find Your Phone page with even more features available.

-This page will show you a list of every device you’ve used to log into your Google account.
-You can select the phone or tablet that you want to locate from this list.
+This page will show you a list of every device you’ve logged into your Google account with.
+Select the phone or tablet you want to locate.

 - Check recent security events: This will show you a log of any recent password change or reset requests submitted to Google.